fernandezbaptiste/fernandezbaptiste/README.md

 ### Hi there, I'm Bap 👋

-I worked at TikTok, Glovo and Uber in the past couple of years as in Analytics.
+I worked at TikTok, Glovo and Uber in the past couple of years in Analytics.

 🎓 My background is in Economics with an MSc from Imperial College London.